Alex Treviño: Atlanta Braves

 The Braves finished the 1983 season in second place in the National League West, three games back of the Los Angeles Dodgers.
 Treviño was excited to join a winning franchise for the first time in his career.
-In his first game as a Brave, Treviño caught former Mets teammate Pete Falcone.
-Pitching to his former battery-mate, Falcone held the Houston Astros to three hits in pitching his first shutout since 1981.
-It was the first of eight consecutive wins with Treviño behind the plate the Braves strung together upon his arrival.
-During this stretch, Treviño batted .400 (12 for 30) with five RBIs & six runs scored.
+In his first game as a Brave, Treviño caught former Mets teammate Pete Falcone, who held the Houston Astros to three hits in pitching his first shutout since 1981.
+It was the first of eight consecutive wins with Treviño behind the plate that the Braves strung together upon his arrival.
+During this stretch, Treviño batted .400 (12 for 30) with five RBIs and six runs scored.
 Facing the Montreal Expos on May 6, Treviño hit an eighth inning one out double, and came around to score the go ahead run on Mike Jorgensen's single to give the Braves the lead.
-Tim Wallach led the bottom of the ninth off with a home run for Montreal.
-The Expos then put the tying & winning runs on base with no outs.
+Tim Wallach led off the bottom of the ninth with a home run for Montreal.
+The Expos then put the tying and winning runs on base with no outs.
 Treviño picked the lead runner off second to ease the threat.
-His only season in Atlanta, Treviño batted .244 with three home runs & 28 RBIs splitting catching duties pretty evenly with Bruce Benedict.
+In his only season in Atlanta, Treviño batted .244 with three home runs and 28 RBIs splitting catching duties pretty evenly with Bruce Benedict.

 San Francisco Giants

-Seven games into the 1985 season, the Braves & San Francisco Giants swapped catchers; Treviño for John Rabb, even up.
-Treviño spent just the one season in San Francisco.
-Whereas he only received 157 at bats as Bob Brenly's back up, he hit a career high six home runs.
+Seven games into the 1985 season, the Braves and San Francisco Giants swapped catchers, a straight exchange of Treviño for John Rabb.
+Treviño spent one season in San Francisco.
+Whereas he only received 157 at bats as Bob Brenly's backup, he hit a career high six home runs.
 After the season, he was dealt to the Los Angeles Dodgers for outfielder Candy Maldonado.

 Los Angeles Dodgers

-With Mike Scoscia firmly locking down the catching job in LA, Treviño didn't see much playing time there, either.
-He made history on June 13, 1986 against the San Diego Padres at Jack Murphy Stadium.
-With Fernando Valenzuela on the mound, they formed the first Mexican-born battery in major league history.
-For the season, he batted .262 with four home runs & 26 RBIs, and threw out 44% of base stealers (31 of 70).
+With Mike Scoscia firmly locking down the catching job in L.A., Treviño did not see much playing time there, either.
+On June 13, 1986 against the San Diego Padres at Jack Murphy Stadium, Treviño and Fernando Valenzuela formed the first Mexican-born battery in major league history.
+For the season, he batted .262 with four home runs and 26 RBIs, and threw out 44% of base stealers (31 of 70).
 He also made his debut at first base.
-In 1987, he batted .222 with three home runs & sixteen RBIs.
+In 1987, he batted .222 with three home runs and sixteen RBIs.

 Houston Astros

 Toward the end of Spring training 1988, the Dodgers signed free agent veteran catcher Rick Dempsey.
 Five days later, the Dodgers released Treviño.
-Soon afterwards, Treviño signed with the Houston Astros.
-He spent the 1988 season platooning with Alan Ashby behind the plate, and the 1989 season as Craig Biggio's back up.
+Soon afterward, Treviño signed with the Houston Astros.
+He spent the 1988 season platooning with Alan Ashby behind the plate, and the 1989 season as Craig Biggio's backup.

 After two full seasons in Houston, Treviño spent his final year in Major League baseball with three different teams.
 Treviño began the 1990 season in Houston, then returned to the New York Mets briefly before finishing his career back in Cincinnati with the Reds.
+The year in which he finished his career as a member of the Reds, they went on to win the 1990 World Series.